Über bksmrt

 Assigning books to a shelf

 Open a book's detail view and tap "Edit".
 In the Location section, select a room and shelf.
-The change is saved as a new history entry — the full location history of a book is preserved.
+The new location is saved to the book straight away.

 Lending